hulloitskai/express-starter/README.md

 * Set `docker-tag` to a pattern that matches *"#.#.#-prod"* or *"#.#.#-dev"* (this affects the tag of the build *docker image*, and sets the image "version" label in the *Dockerfile*).
-* Set `docker-node-version` to the Node Docker image version you want to use.

 ```bash
 # dk = docker